igrishaev/dynamodb/README.md

 ```

 For Yandex DB, the region is something like "ru-central1".

+Both public and secret AWS keys are masked with a special wrapper that prevents
+them from being logged or printed.

 The fifth parameter is a map of options to override: